jlui17/W2F_Inv_Manager/README.md

 As a user, I want to be able to load the last save of containers on startup.

 As a user, I want to be able to save each container whenever I click the save button.

+## How to Use

+As described previously, this program is a inventory management system that tracks what bags of prizes are stored in which container at the Richmond Night Market.
+The functions are very simple and can be used as follows:

+The user has 2 different containers that stock bags can be stored into: containers A and B.

+1. Record a stock bag
+	This function creates a stock bag and stores it inside a container.
+To use it properly, you must enter a UNIQUE four-digit ID for the bag you're creating, and either "A or a" or "B or b" in the container field.
+The other fields can be any respective string or int.

+2. Move a stock bag
+	This function moves a stock bag from its current container to the other.
+As long as each bag has a UNIQUE ID, the function will find that bag, and if it's in container A it will be moved to container B, and vice versa.

+3. Delete a stock bag
+	This function completely removes a stock bag from any container.

+4. View container A
+	This function displays a non-interactive map of container A. There can be up to 9 different bags in each container, and they're stored in an order like this:
+	9|8|7
+	6|5|4
+	3|2|1

+5. View container B
+	This function is the same as "View container A" but displays container B.

+6. Save
+	This functions saves all containers and the stock bags inside them.

+7. Load
+	This function loads any previously saved containers and stock bags inside them back into the running program.